Spaceapps-Firewatch/FireLink-Backend/README.md

-# FireLink Backend
+# Firelink Backend

-FireLink Backend is a Python application that provides the core functionality for the FireLink web application.
+Firelink Backend is a Python application that provides the core functionality for the Firelink web application.
 It uses generative AI to detect and visualize fire hotspots from satellite or UAV multispectral images.

 ## Quickstart